Shared SSL Hosting: Compare Hosting

-They do both use the same encryption system; however, if you’re a visiting very-cool-store.com and its certificate is registered to Great Big Hosting Company, your browser cannot verify the certificate is being used by the site it was issued for (because it wasn’t issued for a specific site).
+Public and private SSL both use the same encryption system; however, if you're visiting a website and its certificate is registered to a different website, your browser cannot verify the certificate is being used by the site it was issued for.
 Trust is broken, and the browser will warn you as such.
-Even if you can verify that the site is using a shared SSL plan, you should question how much you trust a store that chose the budget security option.
+Even if you can verify that the site is using a shared SSL plan, it at least raises red flags.

 What is the difference between SSL and TLS?

 TLS was based on SSL and follows the same principles for data security; however, TLS added a number of security measures not previously provided by SSL.